BrandonSmith710/BrandonSmith710.github.io/_posts/2022-06-28-NetflixNlu.md

                      <= (mv_mean + (3 * mv_std))]]
 ~~~

-In order to visualize the correlation of categorical features such as genre, I will encode the feature two ways.
-The first will support inspection of the genre attribute as a whole, and the second will scrutinize each of the 19 genres.
-First, I'll look at the occupation of genre in TV and movies.

 Popular TV: Drama is the most popular television genre according to our dataset.

 ![image](https://user-images.githubusercontent.com/75755695/176343327-a2f31c64-a6d9-449a-b2c7-5485c617e09e.png)